pocketvince/Videosrt/README.md

 ![Alt text](https://raw.githubusercontent.com/pocketvince/videosrt/main/4-f2ef19ccf7.gif?raw=true "convert-st, convert, convert-ov")

-videosrt is a shell script that extracts subtitles from a video file (or YouTube video) and reinserts them as hard-coded, larger, yellow subtitles on a black background.
+Videosrt is a shell script that extracts subtitles from a video file (or YouTube video) and reinserts them as hard-coded, larger, yellow subtitles on a black background.

 ## Update
 20230408: Cleaner code, now allowing the addition of subtitles in formats other than SRT, and some lines of yt-dlp code have been added to extract subtitles from YouTube videos as well.